GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 ### Task 1: Delete resource group

-1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the left menu.
+1. Using the Azure portal, navigate to the Resource group you used throughout this hands-on lab by selecting **Resource groups** in the left menu

-2. Search for the name of your resource group and select it from the list.
+2. Search for the name of your resource group and select it from the list

-3. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**.
+3. Select **Delete** in the command bar and confirm the deletion by re-typing the Resource group name and selecting **Delete**

 ### Task 2: Delete Azure AD objects

-1. Navigate to Azure Active Directory in the Azure portal.
+1. Navigate to Azure Active Directory in the Azure portal

-2. Delete the groups you created.
+2. Delete the groups you created:

     a.
 Key Vault Mgmt Admins

     b.
 Key Vault Key Admins

-3. Delete the users you created.
+3. Delete the users you created:

     a.
 Key Vault Admin